mopidy/mopidy-pandora/README.rst

 v0.1.5 (UNRELEASED)
 ----------------------------------------

-- Add option to automatically set tracks to repeat when playback starts
+- Add option to automatically set tracks to play in repeat mode, using Mopidy's 'about-to-finish' callback.
 - Add experimental support for rating songs by re-using buttons available in the current front-end Mopidy extensions.
 - Audio quality now defaults to the highest setting.
 - Improved caching to revert to Pandora server if station cannot be found in the local cache.